Kneaded That

 Storage

-Store leftover cake in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.
+• Store in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.

-You can also freeze frosted or unfrosted cake slices for up to 2 months, wrapped in plastic wrap and aluminum foil; thaw in the refrigerator (to minimize condensation).
+• Freeze frosted or unfrosted slices for up to 2 months, wrapped in plastic wrap and foil; thaw in the refrigerator to minimize condensation.

 Picture of spiced zucchini snack cake with cinnamon maple buttercream.